for the endurance athlete

 Contact Jessica to discuss what you would like to strategize about today!

-Below are some samples of strategy sessions complete with Jessica over the years.
+Below are some samples of strategy sessions completed with Jessica over the years.
 Nothing is out of reach to solve!

-1. Completed a run stride evaluation and corrected foot landing, cadence and posture.
+1. A run stride evaluation and corrected foot landing, cadence and posture on treadmill.

 2. Provided corrective exercises to strengthen weak areas.